 Angular 2 is the natural path forward for all the AngularJS developers out there and a great choice for those that appreciate an opinionated framework with a sensible set of defaults, focus on modularity and testability.

 Is Angular 2 Ready?

 Angular 2 is ready indeed!
 Since the initial publishing of this article Angular 2 has gone from beta, to RC, to final and now it’s in its version 4.
-It is used not only by numerous companies but even extensively at Google in more than 200 projects including AdWords, GreenTea (Google’s internal CRM system), and Google Fiber.
+It is used not only by numerous companies but even extensively at Google in more than 200 projects including AdWords, GreenTea (Google’s internal CRM system), Google Fiber and Google Cloud Platform.